The Domestic Violence Cycle of Abuse

 For many, domestic violence follows a predictable pattern:

-Phase 2: Violence erupts as the abuse throws objects at his or her partner.
+- Phase 2: Violence erupts as the abuser throws objects at his or her partner.
 May hit, slap, kick, choke, abuse sexually or use weapons.
 Once the violence starts there is little the victim can do to stop it.

 This cycle repeats itself over and over again.
 However, it usually becomes progressively worse with each incident.